 If invited following the Letter of Intent (LOI) review, potential CNCDP-K12 Scholars submit a full application.
-Mandatory in-person interviews and application review meetings will occur at the CNCDP Annual Retreat in conjunction with the CNS Annual Meeting in September 2021.
+Mandatory in-person interviews and application review meetings will occur at the CNCDP Annual Retreat in conjunction with the CNS Annual Meeting in the fall.
 Current scholars and new applicants are expected to attend all days of the retreat.

 Preparing the online application:

 Upload the following required sections as PDF files in the online application.

 - Specific Aims (1 page maximum).
 Use the NIH format with 2-3 specific aims, describing the overall goals and the importance of your research project.

 - Research Plan (6 pages maximum).
 Include a discussion of the background, significance, innovation, approach and methodology of the proposed work.
 Preliminary data are not required.
 However, it can be helpful for demonstrating feasibility.
 Use first-person to distinguish applicant’s work; mentors or others use third-person.